 Garlic Aioli with a Side of Sweet Potato Fries

+Garlic aioli is a simple mayonnaise-based dip for fries or a spread for burgers made with mayo, garlic, lemon juice, and paprika.
 I have a few things in my life that are problems.
-My love for fried food, mayonnaise and butter.
+My love for fried food, mayonnaise, and butter.
 Add garlic to any of these three and you might as well just slap ten pounds onto me.
-When ever I go out I am a sucker for anything that says it comes with a side of aioli.
+Whenever I go out I am a sucker for anything that says it comes with a side of aioli.
 For those who don’t know, aioli is a mayonnaise dip infused with some type of flavoring.
 Garlic, red pepper, lemon, herbs, you get my point.

 Well, here lately, I cannot resist sweet potato fries or chips.
 And if there is aioli, forget it, I am done.
 So, I figured it was time to start making my own at home.